 The DSP's duration is a minimum of ten years in total, comprising of an historical period and a forecast period.
 The historical period is the first five years of the DSP duration, consisting of five historical years, ending with the bridge year.
+For distributors that have not filed a DSP within the past five years, the historical period is from the test year of a distributor's last cost or service application to the bridge year.
 The forecast period is the last five years of the DSP duration, consisting of five forecast years, beginning with the test year.